ngoraymond/progressive-web-app-tutorial/README.md

 ## Introduction

-In this tutorial, I’ll show you how to add your HTML, Javascript, and styling to this template to create an app that works online, offline, in a browser, and as a mobile app
+In this tutorial, I’ll show you how to add your HTML, Javascript, and styling to this template to create an app that works online, offline, in a browser, and as a mobile app.

 Progressive web apps (or PWAs) are a hybrid of a website and an app that you might use on a tablet or mobile.
 Making one has a lot in common with creating a website, but with a few key extra files and concepts involved.
-It need not take a week of trial and error or trawling through a tutorial to get one up and running.

-This post will show you how to make one in an hour that you can then host, use online as a website, and use offline and as a mobile app.
+This post will show you how to make one that you can then host, use online as a website, and use offline and as a mobile app.

 To give an example of what you could create, here is an example of a web app.
 It generates a QR code from the text you enter.